EFTCAMB/EFTCosmoMC: Numerical Notes v3.0

 We assume that DE perturbations are sourced by matter perturbations at a sufficiently early time so that the theory is close to GR and initial conditions can be taken to be:

 where $\tau_\pi$ is the time at which the code is switching from GR to DE/MG.
 This scheme is enforced here to speed up models that are too close to GR at early times.

-Studying early DE/MG models requires the user to modify the flag \verb|EFTturnonpiInitial| in \verb|EFT_main.f90| to a suitable value.
-Its default value is set to be EFTturnonpiInitial=0.01.
+Studying early DE/MG models requires the user to modify the parameter flag \verb|EFTturnonpiInitial| to a suitable value.
+Its default value is set to be \verb|EFTturnonpiInitial|=0.01.
 The initial conditions for matter components and curvature perturbations are set in the radiation dominated epoch ($a \sim 10^{-8}$).